Summer Internship in Washington, D.C.

 As is the case during the academic year, course participants are responsible for independently securing their summer internships before the beginning of the summer term.
 Please see resources below to assist in finding an internship.

-Note: Students may reserve housing in D.C. for dates before and after the course dates.
+Note: Students have the option of reserve housing in D.C. for dates before and after the program, but must be in residence during the 6 week course.
 Students live and attend class at the Constance Milstein and Family Global Academic Center, which features seminar rooms, an auditorium, reading room, and student lounges and is located just blocks from the White House, the World Bank, and the Smithsonian museums.

 Most students reside within doubles in a residence hall; a limited number of singles are available.
 Students have access to kitchens with pots and pans within their suites.

-Students may check in to the residence hall on any Sunday before the course begins on June 18.
+Students may check in to the residence hall on any Sunday before the course begins.
 The housing rate detailed in the Tuition and Fees section is calculated per week, and students pay the corresponding amount depending on their chosen move-in and move-out dates.

-You can learn more about summer housing in Washington D.C. here.
+Visit summer housing in Washington D.C. to learn more.

 The resources below apply to Fall and Spring semesters though may be useful for students studying in Washington D.C. during a summer term.

-Note: Students who have yet to secure an internship may also take a look at community service opportunities linked below.
+Note: Students who have yet to secure an internship may also check out these community service opportunities.